 Protective Coatings for Rigid Hulled Inflatable Boats

-A Need for Strong Flexible Coatings for Rigid Hulled Inflatable Boats
+A Need for Strong Protective Coatings for Rigid Hulled Inflatable Boats

-During the past couple of decades, a range of rigid-hulled inflatable boats (RHIBs) have been built and refined by companies to meet the demands and stresses of all these tasks.
+During the past couple of decades, a range of rigid inflatable boats or rigid-hulled inflatable boats (RHIBs) have been built and refined by companies to meet the demands and stresses of all these tasks.

-Polyurethane coatings produced by Gold Coast-based Rhino Linings Australasia (RLA) are used by some RHIB manufacturers to protect and strengthen the inflatable sections, in addition to providing non-slip walkways on deck sections when required.
+Polyurethane coatings produced by Gold Coast-based Rhino Linings Australasia (RLA) are used by some RHIB manufacturers for inflatable boat protection and strengthening the inflatable sections, in addition to providing non-slip walkways on deck sections when required.

 One versatile surface coating in particular, Rhino TUFF STUFF, provides maximum slip resistance with enhanced protection against impact, abrasion and corrosion.
-Spray-on application creates a single, seamless coating, that conforms to any shape and size and bonds to virtually any substrates.
+Spray-on application creates a single, seamless coating that conforms to any shape and size and bonds to virtually any substrate.

 What is a Rigid Hull Inflatable Boat?

-RHIBs range in size from 4 to 9 metres, although they can be as long as 18 metres.
-Their shallow draught, high manoeuvrability, speed and relative immunity to damage in low-speed collisions are advantages in the situations in which they operate.
+Rigid Hull Inflatable Boats (RHIBs) range in size from 4 to 9 metres, although they can be as long as 18 metres.
+Their shallow draught, high manoeuvrability, speed, and relative immunity to damage in low-speed collisions are advantages in the situations in which they operate.
 Constructed with a solid, shaped hull and flexible tubes at the gunwale, the design of a RHIB is stable and seaworthy.

-A RHIB is usually propelled by one or more outboard motors or an inboard hydro-jet or stern drive, with the power ranging from 5 to 300 horsepower.
-The maximum speed of a RHIB depends on its gross weight, power, length and profile of hull, and sea conditions.
+A Rigid Hull Inflatable Boat (RHIB) is usually propelled by one or more outboard motors or an inboard hydro-jet or stern drive, with the power ranging from 5 to 300 horsepower.
+The maximum speed of an RHIB depends on its gross weight, power, length, profile of hull, and sea conditions.
 A 6-metre RHIB carrying six passengers, powered by 110 horsepower engines, in heavy seas, can achieve a top speed of around 30 knots.
-High-performance RHIBs may operate speeds up to 70 knots depending on the size and weight.
+High-performance RHIBs may operate at speeds up to 70 knots depending on the size and weight.

-One manufacturer of RHIBs, Naiad Design Ltd in New Zealand, supplies harbour pilot boats as well as pursuit boats to the UAE, Singapore, Malaysia and New Zealand.
-With more than 25 years experience building boats for commercial operators, Naiad Design produces a tough, dependable, yet attractive and functional vessel.
+One manufacturer of Rigid Inflatable Boats, Naiad Design Ltd in New Zealand, supplies harbour pilot boats as well as pursuit boats to the UAE, Singapore, Malaysia, and New Zealand.
+With more than 25 years of experience building boats for commercial operators, Naiad Design produces a tough, dependable, yet attractive and functional vessel.

 Nearly every port throughout the world offers a harbour pilotage service and operators are licensed by the government of a country and usually employed by the local port authority.
 The services must be available in all weather conditions, so the harbour pilot boat must be maneuverable enough to get alongside container ships and tankers and strong enough to withstand continual battering against a ship in heavy seas.
 It must also be stable enough for the pilot himself to safely transfer to or from the ship.